SalishSeaCast/salishsea-site/docs/index.rst

 The documentation for the :kbd:`salishsea-site` package is written in `reStructuredText`_ and converted to HTML using `Sphinx`_.
 Creating a :ref:`SalishSeaSiteDevelopmentEnvironment` as described above includes the installation of Sphinx.
 Building the documentation is driven by :file:`docs/Makefile`.
-With your :kbd:`salishsea-cmd` development environment activated,
+With your :kbd:`salishsea-site` development environment activated,
 use:

 .. code-block:: bash